ai-matchmaker-yc/supabase-fns/README.md

 }
 ```

-Uses vector similary search (cosine distance) to find matches for a target user, within a target conference.
+Calls RPC function `find_similar_profiles`, which uses a cosine distance vector similary search to find matches for a target user within a target conference.

 After finding matches, uses Claude to come up with some icebreakers and "descriptions" on why the profiles are a good match.

-Matches found are stored in the `matches` table.
+Returns up to `matchLimit` matches.
+Results are stored in the `matches` table.